Honey Vs Sugar: A Comprehensive Report

 In December 2020, it was found most honey on UK supermarket shelves was, in fact, ‘bulked out with cheap syrups made from rice and corn’.
 All retailers claim this was done without their knowledge.
 Whilst investigations are still underway, it seems to be the most current modern-day supermarket food fraud.
 Honey adulteration has a long history, from sugar syrups with honey flavouring to simply adding sugar and syrups to your honey to bulk the final product.
 Banned honey exports from China mean the industry has tried to 4 subvert restricting export bans by shipping the product to a neighbouring country where the pollen is filtered out.
 Giant Chinese retailers such as Alibaba publicly sell syrups for honey adulteration.

 The honey market is largely divided into two types: raw honey and pasteurised honey.
 Raw honey is a mixture of fructose, glucose, water, maltose, carbohydrates, vitamins, and minerals.
 Pasteurised honey is usually sold in large quantities.
 It thereby relies upon buying honey in cheap bulk from countries all over the globe, mixing these bulk purchases, and then selling the final mixture.
 The pasteurization process kills any active ingredients in the honey preventing fermentation and delaying the onset of crystallization.
-The mixing together processes increasing the consumer's likelihood of consuming pesticides and antibiotics.
+The mixing together processes increase the consumer's likelihood of consuming pesticides and antibiotics.
 The genetic makeup of raw honey, when compared to honey syrup mixes, is completely different.